MorbusBanane/autologin/README.md

 - react-router-dom

 ###Managed so far:
-- Must learn ATOM and vsCode!
+- Learn ATOM and vsCode!
-- Must learn MarkDown!
+- Learn MarkDown!

-- Must learn GIT!
+- Learn GIT! (to be continued)
 - Need more help!